 As zoning and building codes become increasingly detailed, a growing number of projects need special approvals.
 These may be special environmental or historic area approvals, zoning approvals such as a conditional use permit or variances, design review or other similar processes.
 Over the years, a number of established clients have asked us to join their team specifically because we have an excellent reputation in gaining special approvals.
 Often approval is gained through working with communities and neighborhoods through a public involvement process.
 Our positive working relationship with many of the local jurisdictions is advantageous to our clients.

 Through a process that balances project quality, time constraints, budget and various levels of cost analysis, we can help you set appropriate budgets and goals for a project.
 When the budget is an absolute, the timeline and scope can be adjusted.
-Cost estimates in the design phase of a project can identify expensive components and help value engineer the project within the established budget.
+Cost estimates during design identify expensive components and help value engineer the project within the established budget.

-We work with clients to ensure their interior environments reflect their brand and overall company image.
-Our portfolio includes a broad spectrum of interior projects including overall interior design of offices, lobby design, tenant space planning, retail spaces, systems furniture layout, creation of a color palette, and furniture and artwork selection.
+We work with clients to ensure their interior environments reflect their brand, overall company image or family lifestyle.
+Our portfolio includes a broad spectrum of interior projects including overall interior design of offices, residences, lobby design, tenant space planning, retail spaces, systems furniture layout, creation of a color palette, and furniture and artwork selection.
 We have the expertise that helps clients capture their vision and support their mission through expressive and functional interior design solutions.

 Master Planning looks at what your final finished project will be when all phases and expansions are complete.
 We work with you to identify your needs over the life of the facility and then design for the complete project.
 Phasing and areas of future expansion are identified.
 This process includes a needs assessment analyzing what the organization will need in 5, 10, 20, or even 40 years.
 It also includes site evaluation services, land acquisition, and developing a Strategic Capital Facilities Plan that addresses the financial needs to support the development of the needed facilities.